AkhilGNair/terraform-switch/README.md

 # terraform-switch

 A simple shell script to change the called `terraform` version.
+Used also to easily upgrade when a new version is released!

 # Usage